 Who is most likely to try your brand or love your brand in the future?

 There are various ways to divide up the market to identify the most motivated possible audience.
 Here are three main ways to segment the market:

-- Consumer profiling: Using demographics is one of the easiest ways to segment.
+- Consumer profiling: First, using demographics is one of the easiest ways to segment.
 While some resist demographics, you will eventually have to put someone in the ad and likely buy media using age.
-Then add in socioeconomic and geographic elements, and how they shop.
-Choose to focus on either current customers or new customers, but never both at the same time.
+Then, add in socioeconomic and geographic elements, and how they shop.
+Next, choose to focus on either current customers or new customers, but never both at the same time.
 Trying to drive penetration and usage at the same time will drain your resources.
 These are two dramatically different targets needing two different messages, two types of media, and potentially two different types of product offerings.

 - Consumer behavior: Divide the market based on consumer need states, purchase occasions, life stages, or life moments.
 You can also divide the market based on purchase behavior, perceptions, or beliefs.

 - Consumer psychographics: Psychographics look at commonly shared behaviors, such as the consumer’s shared lifestyle, personality, values or attitudes.

 Segmentation forces you to focus.
 Please do not spend tons of money on a segmentation study and then try to figure out how to go after each segment with a completely different brand message.
 I have seen marketers do this, and it is borderline crazy.
 That is not the right way to use these studies.
 A brand can only ever have one reputation.
 While this shows 12 different ways you can segment, a good starting point is to use a combination of 3 or 4 segmentation elements to narrow down your target.
 The choice depends on the category.

 If you can make consumers buy, you will never have to sell.
 The best brands do not go after consumers; they get consumers to crave their brand and come after them.
 The process I will take you through involves matching up what your consumers want and need with what your brand does best.